 As you interview agents, you can ask if they’re open to reducing their commission.
 Many agents don’t advertise this upfront but are agreeable to it if the deal presents a win-win.
 There may also be discount brokerages in your area you can use.
 Regardless of your choice, ensure the lower cost won’t result in a lower level of service.

 3. Cut your moving costs

-Other ways to save while selling your house include working with a real estate agent who offers perks like a free moving truck, and using sites like freecycle.org that list free moving supplies.
+A few possible ways to save while selling your house include working with a real estate agent who offers perks like a free moving truck, and using sites like freecycle.org that list free moving supplies.
 U-Haul® also offers a box exchange where users can pick up boxes for free.
 And their Armed Forces Connection helps soldiers and their families save on moves and storage.

 4. Make cost-effective upgrades

 If you’re thinking about making major updates to your home, it’s wise to discuss them with a real estate agent or an appraiser first.
 That’s because some upgrades don’t return their value when a home sells, particularly if a home sells soon after the update is made.
 As an example, Remodeling Magazine’s 2020 Cost vs. Value report estimated that a kitchen remodel could cost $23,452 but only add $18,206, or 77.6%, of that to a home’s resale value.

 You may save money by focusing on simpler projects that make your house appealing instead.
 A few upgrades that may deliver value include new landscaping, fresh paint, and adding hardwood floors.
 Two simple options you can also take advantage of are decluttering and doing a good cleaning.
 In an interview with Investopedia, appraiser Ralph J. Vaccari explained that “a dirty or unkempt home can increase its appearance of wear and tear beyond normal, and that condition can, in fact, affect value.”

 For more insights, see our blog, “5 Home Improvement Projects that May Pay You Back.”